syncfusion-content/flutter-docs/Flutter/chart/events.md

 # Events

-The below events are for cartesian chart.
+The below events are for Cartesian chart.

 ## onTooltipRender